-This is similar to the process used to make processed sugar white by filtering it through bone char; only some of the elements used for alcohol are a little more direct in nature as they’re actual ingredients in rather than purifiers of the product.
+This is similar to the process used to make processed sugar white by filtering it through bone char.
+However, only some of the elements used for alcohol are a little more direct in nature—they are actual ingredients rather than solely purifiers of the product.

-For instance, many liquors contain dairy, and some drinks, like campari, are made with cochineal extract, or carmine, which is a red food coloration derived from the dried, crushed bodies of pregnant female Dactylopius coccus.
-For more information on carmine and a load of other fun ingredients commonly found in food, check out this oldie-but-goodie video post.
+For instance, many liquors contain dairy, and some drinks—like campari—are made with cochineal extract (carmine), which is a red food coloration derived from the dried, crushed bodies of pregnant female Dactylopius coccus (a beetle).

-- Albumin, which is derived from eggs or dried blood
+- Albumin – derived from eggs or dried blood

 - Colorings like carmine, derived from insects